Loading...

 So let's go and see what you could have written then to support that statement.

-So you could have said that evidence to support this statement is that three of the Tudor monarchs passed acts which punish people who were caught begging.
+So you could have said that evidence to support this statement is that three of the Tudor monarchs pass acts, which punished people who were caught begging, for example, Henry VII, punished beggars by humiliating them in the stocks.

-And in regards to the second part of the task, finding evidence to contradict the statement, you could have said that evidence to contradict this statement is that there was some understanding shown towards poor people and some attempts to help them through acts Tudor monarchs passed, for example, Henry VIII allowed the impotent poor to be given licences to beg, and Edward VI ordered that the rich from every parish had to give money to help their poor neighbours.
+And in regards to the second part of the task, finding evidence to contradict the statement, you could have said that evidence to contradict this statement is that there was some understanding shown towards poor people and some attempts to help them through Acts Tudor monarchs pass.

 So that's some of the examples you could have given there.